using CalculusWithJulia

 Consider again this equation derived with the sum-and-difference formula:

-\[ \cos((n+1)\theta) = 2\cos(n\theta) \cos(\theta) - \cos((n-1)\theta). \]
+\[ \cos((n+1)\theta) = 2 \cos(\theta) \cos(n\theta) - \cos((n-1)\theta). \]

 Let \(T_n(x) = \cos(n \arccos(x))\).
-Calling \(\theta = \arccos(x)\) for \(-1 \leq x \leq 1\) we get a relation between these functions:
+Note \(T_1(x) = \cos(x)\).
+By identifying \(\theta\) with \(\arccos(x)\) for \(-1 \leq x \leq 1\), we get a relation between these functions:

 \[ T_{n+1}(x) = 2x T_n(x) - T_{n-1}(x). \]

-We can simplify a few: For example, when \(n=0\) we see immediately that \(T_0(x) = 1\), the constant function.
-Whereas with \(n=1\) we get \(T_1(x) = \cos(\arccos(x)) = x\).
+We can simplify a few of the above : For example, when \(n=0\) we see immediately that \(T_0(x) = 1\), the constant function.
+We used above that for \(n=1\) we get \(T_1(x) = \cos(\arccos(x)) = x\).
 Things get more interesting as we get bigger \(n\), for example using the equation above we get \(T_2(x) = 2xT_1(x) - T_0(x) = 2x\cdot x - 1 = 2x^2 - 1\).
 Continuing, we’d get \(T_3(x) = 2 x T_2(x) - T_1(x) = 2x(2x^2 - 1) - x = 4x^3 -3x\).

 A few things become clear from the above two representations:

-• Starting from \(T_0(x) = 1\) and \(T_1(x)=x\) and using the recursive defintion of \(T_{n+1}\) we get a family of polynomials where \(T_n(x)\) is a degree \(n\) polynomial.
+- Starting from \(T_0(x) = 1\) and \(T_1(x)=x\) and using the recursive definition of \(T_{n+1}\) we get a family of polynomials where \(T_n(x)\) is a degree \(n\) polynomial.
 These are defined for all \(x\), not just \(-1 \leq x \leq 1\).

-• Using the initial definition, we see that the zeros of \(T_n(x)\) all occur within \([-1,1]\) and happen when \(n\arccos(x) = k\pi + \pi/2\), or \(x=\cos((2k+1)/n \cdot \pi/2)\) for \(k=0, 1, \dots, n-1\).
+- Using the initial definition, we see that the zeros of \(T_n(x)\) all occur within \([-1,1]\) and happen when \(n\arccos(x) = k\pi + \pi/2\), or \(x=\cos((2k+1)/n \cdot \pi/2)\) for \(k=0, 1, \dots, n-1\).

 Other properties of this polynomial family are not at all obvious.
 One is that amongst all polynomials of degree \(n\) with roots in \([-1,1]\), \(T_n(x)\) will be the smallest in magnitude (after we divide by the leading coefficient to make all polynomials considered to be monic).
 We check this for one case.
 Take \(n=4\), then we have: \(T_4(x) = 8x^4 - 8x^2 + 1\).
 Compare this with \(q(x) = (x+3/5)(x+1/5)(x-1/5)(x-3/5)\) (evenly spaced zeros):